Ant Colony Facts: Where Do Ants Live?

-The worker ants are female ants that are not capable of laying eggs, They are sterile.
+The worker ants are female ants that are not capable of laying eggs, they are sterile.
 Physically, they are almost similar to the queen, only smaller.
 They are the ones we see working hard all the time.
 Their job description includes protecting the colony, foraging for food, feeding the colony, keeping the nest tidy, caring for the newly hatched ants, protect the nest, and even attack other colonies to get food and even the eggs of the other ant colonies.
 These eggs will be kept and waited on to be hatched.
 Ones these captured ants hatch, they will eventually become slave ants for the colony.

 For some species of ants, the colonies can last as long as there are queens.
 Some colonies have queens in waiting, and this new queen would step up when the old queen dies.
 Some can last for years, others for decades.
 Sometimes, the colony stays in a single place in all of its existence.
 At times, when ants feel there is a threat, they vacate their current spot and relocate to a safer place.
 They also relocate when they can longer find any more food source in the area to go find a new food source.

 When new queen mates with a male, or there can actually be more than one, this new future queen selects the site which she deems best for her new nest.
-On this site would rise the new nest cells where she would lay her eggs and raise her initial batch of offsprings.
+On this site would rise the new nest cells where she would lay her eggs and raise her initial batch of offspring.

 Once she lays the eggs, these would eventually hatch and become larvae.
 When these larvae become adults, they will become the new workers.
 For the queen, it would be the time for her to just sit back, relax, and lay some more eggs after having paid her dues.
 After all, she built the nest all by herself and fed the colony.
 These new workers would then take over the task of looking for food.
 They would also be the ones taking over the expansion of the nest, they would need a larger one to make way for incoming ants.
 They also are now responsible for caring for the young and feeding the queen too.
 The colony then continues to grow.